DVAI Bridge Licensing

 Is there a Contributor Licence Agreement?

 Yes — see the CLA page.
-It's a short, standard document.
-You retain copyright in your contribution; we get the licences needed to incorporate it into the dual-licensed project.
+Short, standard document.
+You keep copyright in your contribution; we get the licences needed to incorporate it into the dual-licensed project.

 This licensing page is the canonical statement of how DVAI Bridge is licensed.
 We update it periodically.
 The licence text in the LICENSE file of the DVAI Bridge GitHub repository is the legally binding instrument.
 Last updated: 15 May 2026.